IhabBendidi/bioval/Readme.md

 The compared tensors need to have the same shape.

-This package supports encoding of images using the InceptionV3 encoder pretrained on ImageNet dataset, but can also handle features encoded using different encoders.
+This package performs encoding of images using the InceptionV3 encoder pretrained on ImageNet dataset, but can also handle features encoded using different encoders.

 ## Installation